AutumnMeowMeow/casciian/wiki/System-Properties.md

 casciian.blinkMillis
 --------------------

-Used by casciian.backend.ECMA48Terminal and casciian.backend.SwingTerminal.
+Used by casciian.backend.ECMA48Terminal.
 The number of millis to wait before switching the blink from visible to invisible.
 If 0 or negative, blinking is disabled.
 Default: 500.

 casciian.blinkDimPercent
 ------------------------

-Used by casciian.backend.ECMA48Terminal and casciian.backend.SwingTerminal.
+Used by casciian.backend.ECMA48Terminal.
 The percent of "dimming" to do when blinking text is invisible.
 0 means no blinking; 100 means the foreground color matches the background color (like CGA/EGA/VGA hardware).
 Values less than 100 requires 24-bit RGB ("truecolor") support from the terminal to look correct.
 Default: 80.

 casciian.textMouse
 ------------------

-Used by casciian.TApplication and casciian.backend.SwingTerminal.
+Used by casciian.TApplication.
 If true, display a text-based mouse pointer, otherwise do not.
-(Also, the Swing backend will display the "hand" mouse cursor when textMouse is false.)
 Default: true.

 casciian.hideMouseWhenTyping
 ----------------------------